What is your shipping policy?

 Other expedited shipping services are also available, please contact me if you would like further details.

 My shipping time varies depending on many things; my production schedule, if the item purchased is in stock at the time of order, and if I have a show coming up among many other things.
-If you are purchasing for an event and you need jewelry yesterday, I can fulfill your wishes by using overnight shipping.
-My website is the place to shop if you want unique, one-of-a kind jewelry that will last a lifetime.
+If you are purchasing for an event and you need jewelry yesterday, most of the time I can fulfill your wishes by using overnight shipping.
+My website is the place to shop if you want unique, one-of-a kind jewelry that will last a lifetime, not off-the-shelf pieces.

-Upon your purchase, I will email to thank you for your purchase, and to inform you of a shipping date.
-If you need it sooner, please let me know; I’m positive we can figure out a resolution to make you happy without making me crazy!
+Upon your purchase, I will send an email to thank you, and to inform you of a shipping date.
+If you need it sooner, please let me know; I’m positive we can figure out a resolution to make you happy without making me crazy.

 I do ship internationally.
 Please contact me for rates.